California CPE Requirements

 Acceptable Programs of Study: California CPE requirements state: "The overriding consideration is that it be a formal program of learning which contributes directly to the professional competence of a licensee.
 It is the obligation of each licensee to select a course of study, consistent with the requirements of this section and section 88.1 and 8.2, which will contribute directly to his or her professional competence."

 Accounting/auditing, taxation, management services, computer information systems, statistics, probability and quantitative applications in business, administrative practice, economics, business law, functional fields of business (finance, production, marketing, etc), specific areas of industry, environment of business (i.e. film industry, real estate) are all acceptable.
 Personal Development courses are acceptable if they fall in the areas of: communication skills, word processing, sales, marketing, motivational techniques, negotiating skills, office management, practice management and personnel management.
+The California CE reporting worksheet course topic codes can be viewed here.

 PLEASE NOTE: Since state board regulations are constantly changing, the information contained here is deemed reliable however it is not guaranteed.
 We encourage you to contact your state board to answer any questions and confirm or clarify any requirements listed here.